zoltanNemeth/hahuTesting/README.md

 # Running tests in hahuTesting

+## About the project

-This is a project to practice using Go, Gherkin and Selenium together.
+This is a project to practice test automation using Go, Gherkin and Selenium.

 I started this project (and learning Go) on the 17th of October, 2019.
 System under test is hasznaltauto.hu, hahu in short.